-7. Are there any contraindications and/or precautions for the influenza vaccine?
+Are there any contraindications and/or precautions for the influenza vaccine?

 Egg allergy is no longer considered a contraindication for TIV or QIV.
 Egg-allergic individuals may be vaccinated against influenza.
 Individuals with egg allergy should arrange to be vaccinated in a medical clinic, allergy office or hospital where appropriate expertise and equipment to manage respiratory or cardiovascular compromise is available.
+However, people who have had a serious allergy (anaphylaxis) to a previous dose or to any ingredient in LAIV, including eggs, should not get the vaccine.